 That aside, we may expect one or two new co-brand credit cards from SBICard every year as they’re very much interested in that space.

 - Expected (assumption): Maybe early 2021, as demand for these cards are low at the moment due to Covid-19.

 - Source: “Premium segment remains a key focus area for us and we seek to further expand our strength in the space, by launching new products, including in super premium segment.” said Ashwini Kumar Tewari, MD and CEO, SBI Card – BusinessLine, Sep, 2020

-As spotted by few of our readers, one of the updated credit card MITC shows the new airline co-brand credit card named: HDFC Bank Emirates Skywards Diners Club at a fee of Rs.5000+GST.
+As spotted by few, one of the updated credit card MITC shows the new airline co-brand credit card named: HDFC Bank Emirates Skywards Diners Club at a fee of Rs.5000+GST.

 I’m sure Emirates is a wonderful option for international travellers as almost everyone who fly to west from my circle, especially to USA prefer emirates.

-- Expected (assumption): Early 2021, as there is no demand for international travel cards at the moment due to Covid-19.
+- Expected (assumption): Mid 2022, as there is no demand for international travel at the moment due to Covid-19.